- 34 Minutes to read

 Voiceless Shortcut Hotkey

-The user's Popup Shortcut Hotkey will be listed here.
+This is the popup hotkey for nVoq.Voice.
 This property only appears after the hotkey has been changed from the default (F4) at least once.
 The property remains in the list even if the hotkey is changed back to the default (F4).
-Changing the hotkey in SayIt will also change it in nVoq.Voice, and vice versa.

 Voiceless Shortcut Hot Key Modifiers